VILLAGE OF WAYNESFIELD, OHIO GENERAL SERVICE RULES AND REGULATIONS ELECTRIC DIVISION

 4. Bills become delinquent on the 16th

-7. Upon payment of delinquent bill, reconnect fee, and a $200.00 utility deposit, if one is not on hand, utilities will be restored according to the Rules and Regulations of Village.
+6. Upon payment of delinquent bill, and reconnect fee, utilities will be restored according to the Rules and Regulations of Village.